dimitri-nicolo/calico/security/simple-policy-cnx.md

    - The third policy and the following profile are created automatically by the policy controller.

-1. Use calicoctl to see the detail of any particular policy or profile.
+1. Use kubectl to see the detail of any particular policy or profile.
 For example, for the `kns.policy-demo` profile, which defines default behavior for pods in the `policy-demo` namespace:

    ```
-   ETCD_ENDPOINTS=http://10.96.232.136:6666 ./calicoctl get profile kns.policy-demo -o yaml
+   kubectl get profile kns.policy-demo -o yaml
    ```

    You should see the following output.